The Argyle diamond mine

 Located in the east Kimberley region in the remote north of Western Australia, the Argyle mine is one of the world's largest supplier of diamonds and is the world's largest producer of natural coloured diamonds.

 Argyle operates an open pit mine to recover diamonds from the site's AK1 lamproite pipe.

 The AK1 pipe continues at depth, and in 2005, the Rio Tinto Board approved the recommendation to proceed with an underground mine below the existing AK1 open pit.
 This will extend the life of the mine to at least 2020.
-Following a transition from the current open pit operation, the undergound mine will be fully operational in 2014.

 The diamonds recovered at Argyle are sorted and prepared for international sale by Rio Tinto Diamonds' sales and marketing team in Antwerp, Belgium.
 The majority of customers for the non pink Argyle product are based in India where a Rio Tinto Diamonds representative office is located in Mumbai.
 Argyle's polished pink diamonds are sold to an international customer base comprising traders, jewellery manufacturers, jewellery designers and luxury retailers.